Love Spreads: Music video

 There are two music videos for "Love Spreads".
 The original UK version, directed by Mike Clark and the Stone Roses, consisted of home footage.
 There are scenes of Mani, Squire, and Brown dressed as a chicken, the devil, and Death respectively.
 These scenes were interspliced with hidden images.

 Geffen and MTV were unsatisfied with the quality of the first video, so Steven Hanft at Propaganda Films directed a second video for American audiences.

-Legacy
+In popular culture

 A re-recorded version of "Love Spreads" was used on The Help Album (a compilation of songs for the charity War Child).
 It was also used in the season 4 episode of CSI: Crime Scene Investigation, "Invisible Evidence" and in a season 5 episode of Entourage, "Return to Queens Boulevard."
+It also appeared in the season 2 episode of Severance, "Who Is Alive?"

-The song is featured in the music videogame Guitar Hero World Tour, appearing in the final bonus set in career mode.
-It is also available as a downloadable track for the music video game series Rock Band and is playable in the Classic Rock Track Pack.
+The song is featured in the music video game Guitar Hero World Tour, appearing in the final bonus set in career mode.
+It is also available as a downloadable track for the music video game series Rock Band and is playable in Rock Band Track Pack: Classic Rock.